ipfs-shipyard/workshop-todo-dapp/README.md

 ## Interested in knowing more?

-The `peer-star-app` library is still in its infancy.
+The `peer-base` library is still in its infancy.
 We are actively working on adding features such as Identity, Authentication and Authorization.

 If you are insterested in helping us or even just tracking progress, you may do so via:

 - IPFS's Dynamic Data and Capabilities Working Group on GitHub - https://github.com/ipfs/dynamic-data-and-capabilities
 - `#ipfs` and `#ipfs-dynamic-data` IRC channels on freenode.net
-- `peer-star-app` repository on GitHub - https://github.com/ipfs-shipyard/peer-star-app
+- `peer-base` repository on GitHub - https://github.com/peer-base/peer-base